shahab-sarmashghi/RESPECT/README.md

 Using RESPECT
 -------------
-RESPECT accepts uncompressed sequence files (*.fastq/.fq/.fa/.fna/.fasta*) as well as pre-computed k-mer histograms (`jellyfish histo` *.hist* output or similarly formatted file) as inputs.
+RESPECT accepts uncompressed (*.fastq/.fq/.fa/.fna/.fasta*) or gzipped (*.fastq.gz/.fq.gz/.fa.gz/.fna.gz/.fasta.gz*) sequence files as well as pre-computed k-mer histograms (`jellyfish histo` *.hist* output or similarly formatted file) as input.
+If you have gzipped sequence files but do not have `gzip` 1.6 or later on your system, use `--decomp` option to select `zlib` or `gzip` python libraries for decompression (`zlib` is preferred method for large inputs).

 ## Input
 ### FASTQ files
-Files with **.fastq** or **.fq** extension are considered to be a collection of short reads (genome-skims).
+Files with **.fastq** or **.fq** extension (and **.gz** versions) are considered to be a collection of short reads (genome-skims).
 The k-mer histogram is computed for them, and an iterative optimization is run to estimate their genomic parameters.

 ### FASTA files
-Files with **.fa**, **.fna**, or **.fasta** extension are first processed to determine if they are genome-skims or assemblies based on the maximum contig length.
+Files with **.fa**, **.fna**, or **.fasta** extension (and **.gz** versions) are first processed to determine if they are genome-skims or assemblies based on the maximum contig length.
 Similar to FASTQ files, the k-mer histogram is computed for them.
 If the input is an assembly, the parameters are directly computed from the input sequence and the k-mer histogram.

 ### Histogram files
 Files with **.hist** extension can also be provided as the input.
 The